OhhhAlex/AllAPILoader/README.md

 This plugin allows your server to load every plugin regardless of the plugin's API version.
 To load folder plugins DevTools or FolderPluginLoader are needed.

-# PATCHED FOR ALPHA-9 & ALPHA-10
+# PATCHED

-Please update your DevTools if you are using ALPHA-9 or ALPHA-10
+Please update your DevTools

 Anyone can use this plugin :) All Credits go to the creator/author of the plugin.